SaloniKasbekar/edk2-staging/BZ4052_UEFISpecUpdate.md

 Method The HTTP method (e.g. GET, POST) for this HTTP Request.
 Url The URI of a remote host.
 From the information in this field, the HTTP instance will be able to determine whether to use HTTP or HTTPS and will also be able to determine the port number to use.
 If no port number is specified, port 80 (HTTP) or 443 (HTTPS) is assumed.
 See RFC 3986 for more details on URI syntax
 ProxyUrl The URI of a Proxy Host.
 This field will be NULL if there is no Proxy Host in the device path.
 From the information in this field, the HTTP instance will be able to determine the port number to use and whether to use HTTP or HTTPS and will also be able to determine the port number to use.
 If no port number is specified, port 80 (HTTP) or 443 (HTTPS) is assumed.
-While ProxyUrl determines the HTTP/HTTPS protocol between the Client and Proxy Host, Url determines the protocol between the Proxy Host and Remote Host.
+While ProxyUrl determines the HTTP/HTTPS protocol between the Client and Proxy Host, Url determines the protocol between the Proxy Host and Endpoint Server.
 See RFC 3986 for more details on URI syntax.

 ```